TangiLC/skarn-swagger/README.md

 ### Express Swagger Generator

-> This is `express-swagger-generator@1.1.17` with fixed dependencies
+> This is `express-swagger-generator@1.1.17` with an improvement to Openapi 3.0.0

 #### Installation

 ```
-npm i express-swagger-generator-fix --save-dev
+npm i skarn-swagger --save-dev
 ```

 #### Usage